engineering-collaboration/book/docs/book/anatomy-of-a-code-change/documentation.md

 # Documentation

 Documentation is our trade's collective bane.
 Similar to testing, documentation historically ranked as an afterthought of the software development cycle.
 Dissimilar to testing, incorrect documentation does not break our build.
-Errors and oversights in documentation frustrate our users only when it is needed, not before.
+Errors and oversights in documentation frustrate our users when it is needed, not before.

 This chapter shares proven strategies to embed the process of documenting changes into our product cycle.
 Following these standards reduces the burden of writing documentation while increasing quality.